 Our Tours & Rec Center is fully ADA-accessible.
 A ramp at the southwest corner of the building leads to the first floor; the second floor Beer Hall is accessible via elevator.

 Our brewery tour ranges across our expansive, multi-story campus and includes more than 160 stair steps, but ramps or elevators allow access to all stops.
-However, due to the ‘behind the scenes’ nature of our Smokestack Tour, many stops on those tours are accessible only via stairs.
+Occasionally we offer specialty tours; due to the ‘behind the scenes’ nature many stops on those tours are accessible only via stairs.